Dominic-DallOsto/zotero-reading-list/README.md

 # Zotero Reading List

-An extension for Zotero that allows setting the read status (New, To Read, In Progress, Read, or Not Reading) of items.
+An extension for Zotero that allows setting the read status of items.

+* default read statuses are: `⭐ New`, `📙 To Read`, `📖 In Progress`, `📗 Read`, or `📕 Not Reading`
+* custom read statuses are also supported
+* newly added items can be automatically labelled
+* an item's read status can be automatically updated when opening its attached PDF

 ![windows dark theme overview](https://github.com/Dominic-DallOsto/zotero-reading-list/assets/26859884/e35ef424-02cd-4bec-8866-3e1d30c9aadf)